mingyuyng/DeepVO/README.md

 We refer people to the original [github](https://github.com/ChiWeiHsiao/DeepVO-pytorch) to download the pre-trained FlowNet.
 Please modify `params.py` to set up the right path.

 ## Train the DeepVO model
 Run `train.py` to train the DeepVO model.
 The model will be saved at `experiments/experiment_name/models` and the log file will be stored under `experiments/experiment_name/record`.
 The hyper-parameters are included in `params.py` and instructions are provided inside.
+The default image size is set to be `192 x 640`

 ## Test the DeepVO model
 Run `test.py` to generate estimations under `experiments/experiment_name/results`.